Scheduled Runs

 Notifications

 Get alerted when a scheduled run fails.
-Voxli can notify you via email, Slack, or both.
-Open the Notifications page from the left sidebar and create a notification for any scheduled run.
+Open the Notifications page from the left sidebar and click Create notification.
+Each notification is tied to one scheduled run and is delivered by email, Slack, or both.

 Slack

-The Voxli bot must be invited to the channel before it can post.
-In the channel, type /invite @Voxli.
-Use the Test button next to the channel name field to verify the connection works before saving.
+The Slack option is only available once you have connected Slack under Settings > Integrations.
+See Slack Integration for the connection steps.
+The Voxli bot must be invited to the channel before it can post - type /invite @Voxli in the channel.
+Use the Test button to verify the connection works before saving.

 What’s next